EndPointCorp/end-point-blog/2013/03/07/streaming-live-with-red5-media.html.md

 }
 ```

 Open [VideoPool.as](https://github.com/marinalohova/red5-flash/blob/master/classes/org/red5/samples/livestream/videoconference/VideoPool.as) and modify getVideoContainer() so that every subscriber will be dynamically created and positioned on stage.
-The row will have 4 streams with the broadcaster stream (your computer's camera) being the first in the first row, and more rows will be created in the scroll pane to accommodate more streams.
+The row will have 4 streams with the broadcaster stream (your computer’s camera) being the first in the first row, and more rows will be created in the scroll pane to accommodate more streams.

 ```javascript
 private function getVideoContainer(p_id:Number):Subscriber